xcart/xcart-docs/_pages/kb_en/modules/wholesale.md

         ![wholesale_new_line.png]({{site.baseurl}}/attachments/ref_ttZa4qgu/wholesale_new_line.png)

     2. On the line that has appeared, provide information about the new wholesale pricing tier:
+        * Specify the number of product units starting from which the price of this tier should become available.
+        * Specify the tier price - as a fixed value or as a percentage of Tier-1 price (Quantity range = "from 1").
+        * Specify the membership level that should provide customers access to the tier price.
         ![wholesale_line_adjust.png]({{site.baseurl}}/attachments/ref_ttZa4qgu/wholesale_line_adjust.png)

     3. Click **Save changes**.